curl/everything-curl/curl-users.md

 ### Finding users

-So, we can't count downloads and anyone may redistribute it and nobody is forced to tell us they use curl.
+So, we cannot count downloads and anyone may redistribute it and nobody is forced to tell us they use curl.
 How can we figure out the numbers?
 How can we figure out the users?
-The answer is that we really can't with any decent level of accuracy.
+The answer is that we really cannot with any decent level of accuracy.

 Instead we rely on witness reports, circumstantial evidence, on findings on the Internet, the occasional "about box" or license agreement mentioning curl